jemhop/shred/NEW_README.md

 ### A little warning

 This project is very work in progress.
 I wouldn't show this code to my mother.
-Right now, I've barely tested how it behaves around files with different permissions, but as I use it daily it'll slowly improve.
+Right now, I've barely tested how it behaves around files with different permissions or really much at all, but as I use it daily it'll slowly improve.